untitaker/rust-vobject/README.md

 - It doesn't follow all relevant RFCs, and some fundamental things such as property encodings are missing.
-- The API is still quite unstable.
+- The API is still quite unstable and the implementation inefficient.
 This is an experiment by me to learn Rust.

 Nevertheless, I use it for [a simple addressbook script](https://github.com/untitaker/mates.rs), and you're encouraged to test